Learning how to save money is the fastest way to improve your finances.

 |Large Sedan||93.1 Cents||69.9 Cents||58.0 Cents|

-Minimizing your transportation expenses is essential to reducing expenses.
-Heck, if you commute 100 miles per week (20 miles per day), you’re spending $57 a week or $208 every month!
-If we use the rule of 184, that’s $38,272 every ten years!
+Minimizing your transportation expenses is essential for reducing your overall expenses.
+Heck, if you commute 100 miles per week (that’s just 20 miles per day), you’re spending $57 per week, or $208 every month!
+If we use the rule of 184, that’s $38,272 every 10 years.

-A few tips to lower your transportation expenses:
+A few tips for lowering your transportation expenses: